-On August 31, 2010, the State Treasurer and the Secretary of Administration and Finance released cash flow statements for fiscal 2010 and fiscal 2011.
-Fiscal 2010 ended with an overall increase in the non-segregated cash balance from \$805.3 million to \$844.2 million, as compared to a projection of \$860.2 million in the June 3, 2010 cash flow forecast.
+The Commonwealth ended fiscal 2010 with an overall increase in the non-segregated cash balance from \$805.3 million (at the end of fiscal 2009) to \$844.2 million, as compared to a projection of \$860.2 million in the June 3, 2010 cash flow forecast.
 See the June Information Statement under the heading "FISCAL 2010 AND FISCAL 2011 - Cash Flow."

-The fiscal 2011 cash flow statement is based upon the fiscal 2011 budget signed on June 30, 2010 (including the value of all vetoes and subsequent overrides), all supplemental appropriations filed, enacted or anticipated, and all prior appropriations continued into fiscal 2011, but does not include approximately \$653.0 million in additional federal aid expected as a result of the federal state-aid package.
+On December 3, 2010, the State Treasurer and the Secretary of Administration and Finance released a cash flow statement for fiscal 2011.
+The fiscal 2011 cash flow statement is based upon the fiscal 2011 budget signed on June 30, 2010 (including the value of all vetoes and subsequent overrides), all supplemental appropriations filed, enacted or anticipated, and all prior appropriations continued into fiscal 2011.
 See "RECENT DEVELOPMENTS - Fiscal 2011" herein.

-The Commonwealth's five-year capital investment plan, which is reviewed annually, calls for approximately \$2.215 billion of bonds to be issued in fiscal 2011.
-This amount includes \$1.625 billion in general obligation bonds issued under the bond cap and \$590.0 million of borrowing for the accelerated bridge program (which includes \$300 million of borrowing for the program carried over from prior fiscal years, as well as \$290 million in borrowing for fiscal 2011).
+The Commonwealth's five-year capital investment plan, which is reviewed annually, calls for approximately \$2.3 billion of bonds to be issued in fiscal 2011.
+This amount includes \$1.625 billion in general obligation bonds issued under the bond cap and \$675.0 million of borrowing for the accelerated bridge program (which includes \$300 million of borrowing for the program carried over from prior fiscal years, as well as \$375 million in borrowing for fiscal 2011).
 Prior year spending of \$200 million under the accelerated bridge program bond authorization was temporarily financed with general obligation bond anticipation notes issued in July, 2010.
-Such notes are expected to be retired with a portion of proceeds of accelerated bridge program bonds expected to be issued in the fall of 2010.
-See the June Information Statement under the headings "LONG-TERM LIABILITIES - Special Obligation Debt; Commonwealth Transportation Fund," "LONG-TERM LIABILITIES - Federal Grant Anticipation Notes" and "COMMONWEALTH CAPITAL INVESTMENT PLAN."
-The information contained in the August 31, 2010 cash flow statement does not reflect the information contained in the five-year capital investment plan recently released by the Executive Office for Administration and Finance.
-See "COMMONWEALTH CAPITAL INVESTMENT PLAN" herein.
+(Such notes were retired with a portion of proceeds of accelerated bridge program bonds issued on December 23, 2010) See "COMMONWEALTH CAPITAL INVESTMENT PLAN," "LONG-TERM LIABILITIES - Special Obligation Debt; Commonwealth Transportation Fund" and "LONG-TERM LIABILITIES - Federal Grant Anticipation Notes" herein.

 On August 26, 2010 the State Treasurer issued \$358 million in general obligation bonds under the bond cap and \$1.2 billion in revenue anticipation notes to support the state's cash flow.
 The revenue anticipation notes are scheduled to mature in late April, 2011, late May, 2011 and late June, 2011.
+The State Treasurer issued an additional \$350 million in general obligation bonds under the bond cap on December 1, 2010.
 The State Treasurer also issued general obligation refunding bonds on July 29, 2010 (approximately \$120.4 million) and September 15, 2010 (approximately \$165.6 million) to refund certain Commonwealth bonds that matured on August 1, 2010, October 1, 2010 and November 1, 2010, pursuant to special legislation enacted in conjunction with the fiscal 2011 budget.
 Both series of refunding bonds were sold on July 23, 2010.
 The refunding bonds mature in 2014 and 2015.

-The next cash flow statement is expected to be released on or about November 30, 2010.
+The next cash flow statement is expected to be released on or about March 1, 2011.